 WebWISER requires only an Internet connection and an Internet browser.
 The latest version of Internet Explorer, Mozilla Firefox, or Safari is recommended.

-For the PDA/Smartphone devices, the memory required can be either on the device or on a removable storage card.
 Click one of the following links for more comprehensive details on the system requirements and installation instructions for:

 A: Please see the README file (if provided) that is included with your installation of WISER (and is also accessible on the respective download page), or see our Technical Support page.
 If you still have a question then please contact us.